FMRadio11/StageAesthetic/README.md

+On the off chance that people return to this repository after I release updates/new mods, THIS IS NO LONGER BEING WORKED ON.
+Hifu has taken over the project for now, and I see no reason to return to it with the new day/night system coming in SotS.
+I'll still leave this up for posterity's sake.

 NOTE: I don't plan on fixing networking issues until I actually understand how networking even functions in RoR2

 ## OVERVIEW